 At some other firms, meanwhile, the litigators have been driving the move away from billable hours all along.

-“We have been doing this exclusively” for 24 years since his firm’s founding, says Jason Peltz, a partner at Chicago-based Bartlit Beck Herman Palenchar & Scott, where more than 95 percent of the firm’s revenues come from clients with which the firm has fixed fee agreements.
+“We have been doing this exclusively” for 24 years since his firm’s founding, said Jason Peltz, a partner at Chicago-based Bartlit Beck Herman Palenchar & Scott, where more than 95 percent of the firm’s revenues come from clients with which the firm has fixed fee agreements.

 Typically, those agreements for Bartlit Beck also include a contingency component or success fee.
-That could be as little as 5 percent or as much 50 percent of the total fees, Peltz said.
+That could be as little as 5 percent or as much as 50 percent of the total fees, Peltz said.
 The firm handles a wide variety of defense and plaintiffs-side litigation matters for corporate clients.

 For the clients, such a model provides budget certainty—they know how much they are going to pay each month, Peltz said.
 It also provides clients the comfort of knowing that their lawyers share their incentive to win, he said.
 And it means that Bartlit Beck –which has a much larger ratio of partners to associates, 60-to-20, than is typical of more traditional law firms—tends to staff matters with more senior partners than its competitors, he said.